Syed Mushtaq Ali: Delhi beat Maha by 77 runs but Dhawan fails again

 Dhawan was dismissed by off-break bowler Shamshuzama Kazi in the seventh over as Delhi lost two quick wickets to slump to 44 for two.
 One down Anuj Rawat (10) too fell cheaply but skipper Dhruv Shorey (48 not out in 37 balls) resurrected the innings first in the company of Rana (21) and then Himmat Singh (32).

 Maharashtra's chase never got going as they lost wickets at regular intervals to fold inside 100 runs.
-Barring young opener Ruturaj Gaikwad (42), not other Maharashtra batsmen could manage double digit scores.
+Barring young opener Ruturaj Gaikwad (42), no other Maharashtra batsmen could manage double digit scores.

 He later posted a picture of a bandaged left knee on his twitter page but looked in jovial mood.
 Dhawan, however, hinted that he would be back in action after for four-five days.